Part 1 continued: ChatGPT Snake code

 }, [direction]);

 The dependency on direction means the handler always sees the latest direction.
-For this small game, that is easy to understand and good enough for the comparison.
+For this small game, that's easy to follow and good enough for the comparison.

 Movement and collisions